Ian Corden-Lloyd

-Career
+Military career

 Corden-Lloyd was commissioned into the 10th Princess Mary's Own Gurkha Rifles, later transferring to the Royal Green Jackets.
 He was subsequently seconded to the Special Air Service (SAS).
 In 1964, while serving in the 10th Princess Mary's Gurkha Rifles in Borneo, Corden-Lloyd was accused of involvement in the torture of an elderly Dayak civilian, on the basis of a Scottish missionary's report.
+Two soldiers were court-martialled but were not punished after claiming they had been acting under Corden-Lloyd's orders.

 In 1971, Corden-Lloyd took part in Operation Demetrius.
 He was awarded the Military Cross for distinguished service in Northern Ireland in 1972, although at the time the details of his action were not published for security reasons.
 He became commanding officer of the 2nd Battalion, Royal Green Jackets in 1976.
-That same year he was invested as an Officer of the Order of the British Empire (military).
+That same year he was invested as an Officer of the Order of the British Empire.